Wednesday, 30 July 2025

 EMU JR Kyushu 713 series, "Sunshine Miyazaki", stands at Miyazaki station

 The 713 series was developed by the Japanese National Railways (hereafter JNR) in 1983.
-It’s a standard commuter train for the 1,067 millimeter-gauge track with a 20,000 V-60 Hz AC (alternate current) electric system.
-One set is composed of one motorcar and one trailer (1M1T).
-What was new with this train?
-The 713 series is the first train equipped with a regenerative braking system for AC tracks.
-It was a great achievement by JNR, but the good news didn't last forever.
-JNR faced a financial crisis and cancelled the mass production of this advanced train.
-A total of only 4 sets were built by Tokyu Sharyo and Hitachi after all.
-After the privatization and separation of JNR, all sets of the 713 series were transferred to JR Kyushu.
-Currently, they are operated on the Nippo Main, Nichinan and Miyazaki Airport lines.
+It’s a standard commuter train for the 1,067-millimeter-gauge track with a 20,000 V, 60 Hz AC (alternating current) electric system.
+One set consists of one motorcar and one trailer (1M1T).
+What was new about this train?
+The 713 series was the first equipped with a regenerative braking system for AC tracks.
+It was a great achievement by JNR, but the good news didn’t last long.
+Facing a financial crisis, JNR cancelled the mass production of this advanced train.
+In the end, only four sets were built by Tokyu Sharyo and Hitachi.
+After the privatization and breakup of JNR, all of the 713 series sets were transferred to JR Kyushu.
+Currently, they are operated on the Nippo Main Line, Nichinan Line, and Miyazaki Airport Line.

-I liked this ex-JNR trains.
-You can see the character of the so-called "JNR-type" EMUs in the front design.
-It has two large, rounded lights, panoramic windows and a gangway connection.
-The hem of the body is squeezed.
-On the other hand, the 713 series obtained JR Kyushu’s own color design after the modification in 1996.
-It was reborn into the vivid, red-colored train.
-Its nickname is “Sunshine Miyazaki”.
+I liked these ex-JNR trains.
+You can clearly see the characteristics of the so-called "JNR-type" EMUs in the front design: two large, rounded lights, panoramic windows, and a gangway connection.
+The lower part of the body is narrowed.
+On the other hand, the 713 series received JR Kyushu’s own color scheme after a modification in 1996.
+It was reborn as the vivid red-colored train nicknamed “Sunshine Miyazaki.”

 Side view of the EMU 713 series, "Sunshine Miyazaki"